aaron-grau/curic/sql/readings/migrations.md

 also timestamps.

 The object yielded to the block allows you to create columns on the table.
-The so called "sexy" migration calls a method like `string` or `integer` to create a column of that type.
+The migration calls a method like `string` or `integer` on the table to create a column of that type.
 You then pass a symbol which supplies the name.
 In general, the format is

     t.data_type :column_name, { :option1 => :option_value, :option2 => :option_value }